 Provides a balance of Indigenous research theory and practice.
 The unit will help you to establish structures and procedures to provide a firm relational, ethical and functional foundation to your research utilising Indigenist methodologies.
 You will develop a critical appreciation of research contexts including the impact of legal, ethical and professional practice issues.
 You will demonstrate the importance of Indigenous Knowledge and utilise your understanding of Indigenist theory to construct a research proposal including; clearly defining a research topic, outlining a research methodology, and justifying a strategy of inquiry.

-Topic 1: Indigenous research histories
+Module 1: Indigenous research histories

-Topic 2: Relational context of research
+Module 2: Relational context of research

-Topic 3: Principles and theory of Indigenist research
+Module 3: Principles and theory of Indigenist research

-Topic 4: Strategies and methods of Indigenist research practice
+Module 4: Strategies and methods of Indigenist research practice

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.